Arabic: al-jamā¢atu l-‘islāmiyati l-musallah

 — About this time, the region south of Algiers, in particular, came to be virtually dominated by the GIA.
 The GIA themselves called it the “liberated zone”, while outsiders called it the “triangle of death”.

 — November: GIA declares that it will kill anyone voting in the presidential elections.

 — December: GIA kills one of the leading chiefs of AIS.

 1996 May 7 Trappist monks are murdered and mutilated by the GIA at Tibhirine.

-July: Zitouni is killed, after he had been stripped of international and national support.
-Antar Zouabri becomes new National Emir, and his period would become the bloodiest of GIA.
+— July: Zitouni is killed after he had been stripped of international and national support.
+Antar Zouabri becomes the new National Emir, and his period would become the bloodiest of GIA.

-The FIS leaders who had joined the GIA, are killed within GIA being accusing of attempting a takeover.
+— The FIS leaders who had joined the GIA, are killed within GIA being accused of attempting a takeover.

 1997 January: GIA declares AIS an enemy.

 1997: Zouabri acquired a new ideology.
 Though admitting that jihad was becoming less popular with the population, GIA this year would launch actions more bloody than ever before.
 Thousands of civilians were killed and mutilated, even children and babies.